ckrilow/dev-ckrilow/pipelines/0025-qc_cluster/README.md

 export LSB_DEFAULT_JOBGROUP="/${USER}/nf"
 # Depending on LSF setup, you may want to export a default -G parameter.
 export LSB_DEFAULTGROUP="team152"
-# NOTE: by setting the above flags, all of the nextflow lsf jobs will have these flags set.
+# NOTE: By setting the above flags, all of the nextflow LSF jobs will have
+# these flags set.

 # Settings for scanpy (see note above).
 export QT_QPA_PLATFORM="offscreen"